Marijuana stocks have been hot in early 2019, with the Marijuana Index up 20% year-to-date as I write and currently in a normal correction.

 As its name suggests, Horizons Emerging Marijuana ETF concentrates on the smaller companies in the cannabis sector.
 But with only $11 million in assets, the fund is small, so it’s not so efficient.
 It’s been open since February 2018, and it’s up 28.1% year to date, lagging the bigger funds invested in the bigger stocks.

 Top five holdings recently were Slang Worldwide (SLGWF), Supreme Cannabis (SPRWF), Flower One (FLOOF), Neptune Wellness Solutions (NEPT) and Emerald Health Therapeutics (EMHTF).

 The management fee is 0.85%

 Cannabis is the hottest industry in America today, with great long-term prospects for both marijuana and CBD, and money has been pouring into these funds—mainly the big ones.
-But you’ve got to be careful; somewhere ahead, there’s a painful correction, and given that these funds will always be heavily invested, there will come a time when all of them lose money (like last October-November-December).
+But you’ve got to be careful; somewhere ahead, there’s a painful correction (in fact, we’re in the midst of a pretty nasty short-term pullback), and given that these funds will always be heavily invested, there will come a time when all of them lose money (like last October-November-December).
 Thus, while you could just jump into one of these marijuana index funds and ETFs and hang on long term, I suggest that you become one of my regular readers at Cabot Marijuana Investor.